If you want to enhance the performance of your laptop, or extend the lifespan of an old PC, then consider installing a new SSD.

 5. Ground yourself

 Touch an unpainted metal surface to ground yourself.
-This protects your computer's componets from the static electricity that's naturally present in your body - grounding is an extra safeguard.
+This protects your computer's components from the static electricity that's naturally present in your body - grounding is an extra safeguard.
+Wearing an antistatic wrist strap is also a wise precaution when working with PC components.

 1. Locate the M.2 PCIe slot